Sentiment Analysis of Mahabharata using F#

 For Unique Terms:

-What next?
-Let’s do the sentiment analysis of all this books and compare them with each others.
+What's next?
+Let's do the sentiment analysis of all these books and compare them with each other.

 Sentiment Analysis